 What Is The Estimative Index Method?

 The Estimative Index (EI) was developed by Tom Barr in the mid-1990s1.
 The index (dosing rates) was developed through experimentation and the beauty of the system is that it is proportional to aquarium water volume, so you can apply the index to any planted aquarium size.

 This technique provides an excellent general starting point, but it can also be customized to suit the characteristics of your setup.
 Essentially, this method of plant fertilizing involves overdosing all the nutrients your plants need on a consistent basis and then performing large weekly water changes to reset the parameters.

 By doing this you will not need to test nutrient values because your values will stay in a relatively stable range, week after week.

-The Benefits of EI
+Benefits of This Method

 The system is designed to remove the need to rely on a test kit, which can be inaccurate anyway unless you have expensive calibrated equipment.
 In a nutshell, the goal of the system is to provide your plants with complete nutrition, at repeatable and consistent levels.

 The EI system works on the assumption that algae growth is not triggered by high nutrient levels, but more often from an imbalance of CO2.
 This may sound like an odd statement until you consider that one of the best ways to out-compete algae growth is to have vigorous competition from healthy aquatic plants.

 Supplying more nutrients prevents the development of plant deficiencies so naturally, it makes sense to boost your plant performance as much as possible.